This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Fill a large heavy sauté pan halfway with vegetable oil.
-Bring to 350F over medium-high heat.
+• Fill a large heavy pot halfway with vegetable oil.
+Bring to 350ºF over medium-high heat; while the oil heats, gather your ingredients.

 • In a medium mixing bowl, combine the pancake mix, sugar, and vanilla.
 Slowly whisk in the water, a little at a time, until you reach the desired consistency similar to cake batter.

 • Transfer batter to a piping bag fitted with a ¼-inch tip.
-If you don’t have piping bags, use a zip lock bag with the corner snipped.
+If you don’t have piping bags, use a zip-top bag with the corner snipped.

 • When the oil has reached the proper temperature, quickly squeeze the batter in a circular motion into the hot oil, forming a disk.